-An effective call center has specific measurable performance criteria, certain established processes, workflows, procedures and guidelines for agents to follow.
-To ensure a call center consistently remains fully optimized for maximum efficiency and effectiveness, it’s essential to conduct a periodic call center audit.
-The goal of an audit is to get a full view of … Read More
+An effective call center has specific measurable performance criteria.
+These can be certain established processes, workflows, procedures, and guidelines for agents to follow.
+It is essential to conduct a periodic call center audit.
+It ensures a call center consistently remains fully optimized for maximum efficiency and effectiveness.

 When evaluating the overall call center performance, you might take into account the following call center metrics:

-Average Calls per Agent: if there are more calls coming in than agents can successfully handle, it may signal that more staff should be hired.
+- Average calls per agent: if there are more calls than agents can handle, it may signal that more staff should be hired.

-Cost per Call: displays the total cost involved in handling calls during a specific period of time and provides an insight about the ROI of the involved expenses.
+- Cost per call: displays the total cost involved in handling calls during a specific period of time.
+It also provides an insight into the ROI of the involved expenses.

-Service Level: directly tied to customer service quality and inbound call center performance and shows whether a call center has enough resources to resolve customer issues quickly.
+- Service level: directly tied to customer service quality and inbound call center performance.
+It shows whether a call center has enough resources to resolve customer issues quickly.

-Average Speed to Answer: if the metric is high, it also indicates that you may need to employ additional employees to maintain customer satisfaction.
+- Average speed to answer: if the metric is high, it also indicates that you may need to employ additional employees.
+Thus, to maintain customer satisfaction.

-Average Handle Time: a high average handle time means that customers are waiting a long time in between responses and is often a sign that agents need additional training.
+- Average handle time: a high average handle time means that customers are waiting a long time in between responses.
+This is often a sign that agents need additional training.

-Abandonment Rate: a high abandonment rate might result dissatisfied customers and lost sales opportunities.
+- Abandonment rate: a high abandonment rate might result in dissatisfied customers and lost sales opportunities.

-Forecast Accuracy: if actual calls are higher than predicted, the team most probably works under pressure, if there are fewer calls than forecast, the agents are under-utilized.
+- Forecast accuracy: if actual calls are higher than predicted, the team most probably works under pressure.
+If there are fewer calls than the forecast indicates, the agents are under-utilized.

 When it comes to analyzing individual call center agent efficiency, the following metrics might be helpful:

-When assessing call center operations, verify that all procedures, policies and customer service processes are well-defined, well-documented, understandable and easily accessible to everyone in your call center team.
-For a more in-depth analysis, evaluate if all the steps in processes and procedures are necessary and relevant, and whether any of them can be combined or eliminated altogether.
+When assessing call center operations, verify all procedures, policies, and customer service processes.
+These should be all well-defined, well-documented, understandable, and easily accessible to everyone in your call center team.
+For a more in-depth analysis, evaluate if all the steps in processes and procedures are necessary and relevant.
+Plus whether any of them can be combined or eliminated altogether.

-Review your call center scripts to ensure they provide customers with accurate information, leaving no room for ambiguity, and that your agents are able to use them correctly and effectively to maintain high levels of customer satisfaction.
+Review your call center scripts to ensure they provide customers with accurate information.
+Therefore, leaving no room for ambiguity.
+Make sure your agents are able to use them correctly and effectively to maintain high levels of customer satisfaction.
 The following questions might be helpful in your evaluation:

-To ensure a steady stream of qualified applicants, your recruiting strategy should be robust, efficient and cater to the needs of your organization.
-When reviewing your recruitment process, evaluate the effectiveness, accuracy and relevance of the following:
+To ensure a steady stream of qualified applicants, your recruiting strategy should be robust, efficient, and catered to the needs of your organization.
+When reviewing your recruitment process, evaluate the effectiveness, accuracy, and relevance of the following: